 For the past few years, condos have been selling like hot cake.
-They offer almost everything you could think of; in-building pools, conference rooms, cafes, nearby bus/subway stations, shopping centres, and more.
+They offer almost everything you could think of; in-building pools, conference rooms, cafes, nearby bus/subway stations, shopping centers, and more.
 They’re perfect for young professionals, couples, and even small families.

 Last year, when the COVID-19 pandemic shook the entire world, we witnessed a decline in the number of condo sales.
 People turned their direction towards spacious homes, away from the friendly communities, usually found in condominiums.
 For almost the entire year, there was a slump in demand for condos.
 But the tide is again shifting its direction towards condos.
 People are again buying condos.

 Interestingly, every type of home has its benefit and purpose.
 You’ll widely see condos in busy areas, such as downtowns.
-People like to remain close to their workplaces and other amenities, avoiding long hours of travelling.
+People like to remain close to their workplaces and other amenities, avoiding long hours of traveling.
 On the other hand, you’ll mostly find single-family homes away from busy areas, such as in the suburbs.
 These types of homes are suitable when you are frustrated with the hustle of big cities or want to raise a family (although there is no such rule for that).

 So in this post, I planned to share four pros and four cons of buying condos.
 The pros will boost your morale to invest in condos.
 And the cons will help you mitigate the risk of making a bad investment.

 Like any other real estate, condos certainly go up in price.
 The growth, however, is usually not as high as it is for single-family homes.
-For example, according to several housing reports, the closing price of a 2-bedroom condo for sale in Mississauga reached $624,000 during Aug 13 - Sep 10, which was nearly $556,000 a year ago.
-The prices growth is more than 12% in a year.
+For example, according to several housing reports, the closing price of a 2-bedroom condo for sale in Mississauga reached $624,000 from Aug 13 - Sep 10, which was nearly $556,000 a year ago.
+The price growth is more than 12% in a year.